Short-snouted seahorse: Habitat and distribution

 Hippocampus hippocampus are typically found on the bottoms of rocks, in seaweed or in the edge of sea grass beds in shallow muddy water.
 They can only be found in waters that are up to 77 m deep.
 They have a very restricted home range because they have very limited daily movements.
 The most of their movement occurs when storms occur and the seahorses are moved with the current or they are carried away because of their grasp on debris that is floating in the water.
 In the winters they typically move into the deeper water to escape rough seas.
 They will use their tails to anchor themselves to stems of plants and are able to camouflage very well.

-The short-snouted seahorse is found in the northeastern Atlantic, from the north western Scotland and the Netherlands south to Senegal and into the Mediterranean Sea as well as in the coastal waters of the Azores, Madeira, and the Canary Islands.
-In Britain and Ireland the distribution is influenced by the warmer waters of the Gulf Stream which create the conditions for higher productivity of plankton and this means that both this species and the long-snouted seahorse are found mainly on southern and western coasts but as the Gulf Stream flows into the North Sea to the north and south of the Great Britain small populations of both species do exist in the North Sea.
+The short-snouted seahorse is found in the northeastern Atlantic, from northwestern Scotland and the Netherlands south to Senegal and into the Mediterranean Sea as well as in the coastal waters of the Azores, Madeira, and the Canary Islands.
+In Britain and Ireland, the distribution is influenced by the warmer waters of the Gulf Stream which create the conditions for higher productivity of plankton and this means that both this species and the long-snouted seahorse are found mainly on southern and western coasts but as the Gulf Stream flows into the North Sea to the north and south of the Great Britain small populations of both species do exist in the North Sea.
+In 2007, colonies of the species were discovered in the River Thames around London and Southend-on-Sea.